 These water resources are essential to support the daily living needs of all Portage County residents, a thriving commercial, agricultural, and industrial economy, the quality of life in rural communities, and recreational opportunities.
 The groundwater resource supports 100% of domestic water use, 87% of irrigation water, and 68% of industrial water use in Portage County (Data from Wisconsin Department of Natural Resources).

-Since water resources, especially groundwater, are such an integral part of Portage County, they created an official forum within Portage County government for discussion of topics and issues related to groundwater resources known as the Portage County Groundwater Citizens Advisory Committee (GCAC).
+Since water resources, especially groundwater, are such an integral part of Portage County, the County created an official forum within Portage County government for discussion of topics and issues related to groundwater resources known as the Portage County Groundwater Citizens Advisory Committee (GCAC).
 GCAC, made up of a volunteer citizen representative from each municipality in the County, is a recommending and advisory Committee to the Portage County Board and its Committee’s.
 To learn more about GCAC and the representatives that serve, please click here.

 One of GCAC’s largest jobs is to oversee the drafting and implementation of the Portage County Groundwater Management Plan.
 To learn more about the 2017 Portage County Groundwater Management Plan please click here.